Law Office of Michelle Ball Discipline,Parent & student rights Should Students Talk To Schools When Questioned?

 How do we prevent student confessions that end up getting them suspended and expelled?
 Parents must educate students to politely decline to make a statement.

 The problem is that students have been raised to respect and comply with authority figures.
-They usually feel a sense of obligation to “tell all” to cops, school principals, teachers, adults…
+Well-mannered students usually feel a sense of obligation to “tell all” to school principals, teachers, and adults…

-Unfortunately, when they “tell all” to a vice principal and that “all” involves potential sexual harassment, threats, fights, etc., students are not hailed nor praised for their honesty, they are kicked out!
+Unfortunately, when students “tell all” to a vice principal and that “all” involves potential sexual harassment, threats, fights, etc., students are not hailed nor praised for their honesty, they are kicked out!

 Student questioned presents card with parent instructions